-Why you should place regular analysis at the heart of your SEO in 2013
+Why you should place regular analysis at the heart of your SEO

 In this article I will review the importance of regular analysis to help SEOs learn what is and isn’t working on their website, helping to inform optimisation and testing programs.